 top of page

-💡 STEM-tastic Valentine's Day: 5 Hands-On Centers for STEM Learning & Love!
+💡5 Hands-On Centers for Valentines Day STEM Learning

-Valentine’s Day is the perfect opportunity to bring some love and learning into your classroom with hands-on STEM activities!
-These five engaging STEM centers will spark creativity, encourage problem-solving, and make students fall in love with science, technology, engineering, and math.
-Whether they’re launching candy hearts, coding Cupid’s path, or crafting symmetrical heart designs, these activities ensure meaningful learning with a festive twist.
-Get ready to transform Valentine’s Day into an exciting STEM adventure your students will never forget! ❤️💡🚀
+Valentine’s Day is the perfect opportunity to combine hands-on learning with festive fun through STEM activities for elementary students.
+These five Valentine’s Day STEM centers encourage creativity, problem-solving, and critical thinking while exploring science, technology, engineering, and math.
+From launching candy hearts to coding Cupid’s path and creating symmetrical heart designs, these activities transform Valentine’s Day into a memorable hands-on STEM learning experience your students will love. ❤️💡🚀

 Objective: Students will build a catapult to launch candy hearts and measure how far they travel!